-Continuing on our current development trajectory, our theoretical ecological footprint says we will soon be using more land than actually exists on earth though this can be reduced.
+The theoretical ecological footprint says if we continue on the current trajectory, we will soon be using more land than exists on earth though this can be reduced.

 Deep Change has a range of particular guidelines and benchmarks for various operations in our lives.
 For architects and city planners, it means constructing higher density and mixed-use buildings, smaller houses, and locally sourced and more environmentally friendly materials.
-In urban areas, this also means moving away from private motor vehicles and a shift toward vegetarianism.
+This also means moving away from private motor vehicles and a shift toward vegetarianism in urban areas.

-Addressing the overuse and reducing wasted energy in transportation and housing is an area of great leverage in any city, particularly Boston.
+Addressing the overuse and reducing wasted energy in transportation and housing is an area of significant leverage in any city, particularly Boston.

-When comparing Boston with Copenhagen, we see a reduction of car use by about 400% and a large reduction in commuting times by the Danes.
+When comparing Boston with Copenhagen, we see a reduction in car use by about 400% and a considerable reduction in commuting times by the Danes.

 Another example of inefficiency in Boston is density.
 The city center has approximately 240,000 jobs but only 27,000 inhabitants.
 Most of the energy from transport use is attributed to commuting in private cars.

-The most effective way to reduce residential energy use is with higher density living.
-This is often measured by an average floor area ratio (FAR), which takes the total floor area and divides it by the area of land.
+The most effective way to reduce residential energy use is higher density living.
+This is often measured by an average floor area ratio (FAR), which takes the total floor area and divides it by land size.

 Research shows an ideal floor area ratio (FAR) of around 9, similar to the average FAR ratio in Barcelona.

 How can a city's average FAR value be increased?
-How can we retain a cities ease of living with such high density?
+How can we retain a city's ease of living with such high density?

-Luckily, there are many examples to be found, and we can learn from their policies.
-In addition to Barcelona, Copenhagen and Amsterdam are good examples of dense and liveable cities.
+Luckily, there are countless examples, and we can learn from their policies.
+In addition to Barcelona, Copenhagen and Amsterdam are good examples of dense and livable cities.
 The first step in realization is through addressing flaws in urban development, traffic and housing policies.